Rashmidhakne/teamcity-documentation/topics/gradle.md

 <td>

-Optionally, specify the space\-separated list of command line parameters to be passed to Gradle.
+Optionally, specify the space-separated list of command line parameters to be passed to Gradle.

 </td></tr><tr>